 If you're someone who lives life in the fast lane, you will want to experience Germany's famous Autobahn.

-Described by many as "the ultimate driving experience", you are faced with a 8073 mi motorway, which gives you speedy access to most German cites.
+Described by many as "the ultimate driving experience", you are faced with a 8,073mi motorway, which gives you speedy access to most German cities.

 Myth has it that fast drivers have the freedom of a speed limitless drive, with cars hooning by on a 20-lane superhighway.
 This isn't quite the reality.
 Around 55% of the motorway is subject to conditional limits, with a maximum speed of a still blisteringly quick 80mph.

 It's illegal to stop unnecessarily on the Autobahn, so make sure you have plenty of fuel.
 If you do run out of fuel and have to stop, this is seen by the authorities as a preventable incident and you will pay for it.